 - A successful high-level conference on the upcoming launch of the unitary patent system was held in Brussels on 17 November 2022 - more information, including video recording

-- Unitary patent-related information on the website of the European Patent Office
+- -related information on the website of the European Patent Office